 - Motivate teachers and administrators to make physical activity a part of every student’s day.

 - Identify youth leaders in the community who can talk to their peers about the importance of being active.

 Take action to promote physical fitness in your community.

 - Be a community leader.
 Encourage community groups and families to support physical activity programs for kids.

 - Host an information night featuring community members who have increased their physical activity.
 Ask people to share their stories and tips for success.

-- Encourage others to increase their physical activity and sports participation by taking the President’s Challenge.
+- Motivate others to increase their physical activity and sports participation by taking the President’s Challenge.
 Sign up individually or as a workplace or other group.

-- Ask fitness facilities to offer discounted memberships or free guest passes and to share free information about physical fitness and health.
+- Ask fitness facilities to offer discounted memberships or free guest passes.
+Work together to share free information about physical fitness and health.

-Adapted from the President’s Council on Fitness, Sports, & Nutrition.
+Adapted from the President’s Council on Fitness, Sports, & Nutrition and healthfinder.gov.

-Contact the President’s Council on Fitness, Sports, & Nutrition at firstname.lastname@example.org more information and materials.
+For more information and materials, contact the President’s Council on Fitness, Sports & Nutrition at firstname.lastname@example.org.